Platform

 When a user submits a query, we don’t retrieve snippets and summarize them.
 Instead, we translate the intent behind that query into a one-off pipeline that runs across the full corpus.
 You got that right — the full corpus.
 We’re not sampling here — there’s no random subset; we’re running the query against every document, individually.

 - Speed — most queries resolve in minutes, across the full corpus.
-When doing deterministic operations, we're using frameworks that handle high data scale (i.e. Polars / PySpark depending on the data).
-When doing LLM-based operations, we're heavily parallelizing our requests.
+For deterministic operations we use frameworks built for high data scale (Polars / PySpark depending on the data); for LLM-based operations we heavily parallelize our requests.

 - Traceability — every answer links back to a source document.